shofi384/CSC.44800-Artificial-Intelligence/Program_3__Prolog/README.md

   The four objects are frisbee, ballon, water tower, and clothesline.
   The four days are Tuesday, Wednesday, Thursday, and Friday.
  Also, the provided information includes:
-  (a) Langone's day was earlier than balloon day
+  a.
+Langone's day was earlier than balloon's day
-  (b) Langone's day was later than frisbee day.
+  b.
+Langone's day was later than frisbee's day.
-  (c) Hugh didn't spot the frisbee.
+  c.
+Hugh didn't spot the frisbee.
-  (d) Friday was either Barnes's day or clothesline day (or both).
+  d.
+Friday was either Barnes's day or clothesline day (or both).
-  (e) Demetri's day wasn't Tuesday.
+  e.
+Demetri's day wasn't Tuesday.
-  (f) Langone didn't spot the water tower.
+  f.
+Langone didn't spot the water tower.

-## Solution:
+## Strategy:
- 1. From the given info we can figure out Langone didn't spot (a) balloon or (b) frisbee or (f) water tower.
+ A. From the given info we can figure out Langone didn't spot the balloon(a) or the frisbee(b) or water tower(f).
 Then, Langone must have spotted the clothesline.
- 2. Since Langone's day can't be (a) Friday, then Friday must have been (d) Barnes's day.
+ B. Since Langone's day can't be Friday(a), then Friday must have been Barnes's day(d).
- 3. Frisbee wasn't spotted by (b) Langone or (c) Hugh.
-Nor was it spotted by Barnes since Barnes's day was (2) Friday and the frisbee wouldn't have been spotted on Friday (b).
+ C. The frisbee wasn't spotted by Langone(b) or Hugh(c).
+Nor was it spotted by Barnes since Barnes's day was Friday(B) and the frisbee wouldn't have been spotted on Friday(b).
 Therefore, Demetri spotted the frisbee.
- 4. The Frisbee's day is at least two days before balloon's day (a + b).
-So, the frisbee day must have been either Tuesday or Wednesday.
-In addition, Demetri spotted the frisbee(3) and Demetri's day wasn not Tuesday(e).
+ D. The Frisbee's day is at least two days before balloon's day (a + b).
+So, the frisbee's day must have been either Tuesday or Wednesday.
+Again, Demetri spotted the frisbee(C) and Demetri's day wasn not Tuesday(e).
 Therefore, the frisbee's as well as Demetri's day was Wednesday.
- 6. Consequently, Langone's day is on Thursday(b+4, 2)
+ E. Since Langone's day is after Wednesday(b+D) and not Friday(B), then it must be on Thursday.
- 7. It follows from 6. that the balloon's day was Friday(6 + a).
+ F. It follows from E that the balloon's day was Friday(E + a).

- The rest of the decision we can get by elimination.
-Summing up:
+ H. The ballon was spotted by Barnes(B + F)
+ G. From A, H, and F, Hugh spotted a water tower on Tuesday.

+## Solution:
- - G spotted a water tower on Tuesday.
+ - Hugh spotted a water tower on Tuesday.
- - N spotted a frisbee on Wednesday.
+ - Demetri spotted a frisbee on Wednesday.
-•	K spotted a clothesline on Thursday.
+ - Langone spotted a clothesline on Thursday.
-• B spotted a balloon on Friday.
+ - Barnes spotted a balloon on Friday.